 Did you know comedian Leigh Francis (aka Keith Lemon) is from Leeds?
 The author of Bridget Jones, Helen Fielding, actor Jon Simm, Matthew Lewis (best known for playing Neville Longbottom in the Harry Potter films) and the top try scorer in Super League history Danny McGuire were all born in Leeds.

 14. You'll be joining a thriving student community

 Headingley is like your very own student town.
-It’s got a little bit of everything - a selection of great cafes and bars, including the new cereal bar Moo’d set up by Leeds Beckett graduates.
+It’s got a little bit of everything - a selection of great cafes, bars, and restaurants for all tastes.
 You’ll also find doctors, chemists and the home of student essentials, Wilkos!

 15. It's in Yorkshire